jfeser/KSenseJS/README.md

 3. Clone the KSenseJS repository to a convenient location.

 4. To compile with Visual Studio 2010, run `prep2010.cmd
-[path to KinectJS]`.  `prep2010.cmd` is in the FireBreath folder.
+[path to KSenseJS]`.  `prep2010.cmd` is in the FireBreath folder.
 This will create a Visual Studio project in `[FireBreath directory]/build/projects/KSenseJS/`.
 To compile with other versions of Visual Studio follow the instructions [here][3].
-Although FireBreath can be used on Linux and OSX, KinectJS depends on the Microsoft Kinect SDK, which is Windows only.
+Although FireBreath can be used on Linux and OSX, KSenseJS depends on the Microsoft Kinect SDK, which is Windows only.

 5. After compiling, binaries will be located in `[FireBreath directory]/build/bin/KSenseJS/Debug/`.
-Run `regsvr32.exe` on `npKinectJS.dll` to register the DLL as a plugin.
+Run `regsvr32.exe` on `npKSenseJS.dll` to register the DLL as a plugin.

 6. A test page will be generated in
 `[FireBreath directory]/build/projects/KSenseJS/gen/FBControl.html`.